roboticeyes/gorex/README.md

   <img style="float: right;" src="assets/rex-go.png" alt="goREX logo"/>
 </p>

+# IMPORTANT

+The gorex library is currently under heavy development.
+Please keep in mind that interfaces may change, and code gets refactored.
+If you want to use gorex in your production code, please contact support@robotic-eyes.com.

 # gorex

 The `gorex` library provides a library which works with [rexOS](https://www.rexos.org).
 The library can